Arun19wadikar/POC-Product-Management-Role-Based/README.md

 o  User data
 o  Product data

-Steps:
+Steps to run the application:

 >  npm install

 >  npm start

-> access the api by using rest client - in postman.rest
+>  Access the api by using rest client - in postman.rest